Showing posts with label Arts and Cultural Heritage. Show all posts

 At Kamay Ni Hesus Shrine

 I also appreciate that Lucban has a nature-inspired resort and restaurant, a relaxing place for family bonding.
+The resort is nestled in a serene environment, surrounded by lush greenery.
+It offers a range of activities for all ages, making it the perfect place for a peaceful and enjoyable family getaway.

 At Kamayan Sa Palaisdaan